vwbusguy/qbsh/README.md

 * `TIME` - Current time
 * `WHO AM I` - Sometimes we all forget, right?
 (USER also works)

+## Scripting

+qbsh can be scripted using the above commands in a file.
+See the examples directory to get started.
+To run a script just run qbsh with the script file.

+`$ qbsh examples/hello.qsh`

 # Development

 Current code architecture is that the MAIN loop routes the input to the appropriate sub via GoSub and a loop, so no GoTo's are currently used.
 Eventually this may get big enough to refactor into other files, but for now all sub/labels are given alphabetically with a one line code comment above describing what they do.